Get Started

 Speech recognition software uses artificial intelligence, machine learning, and natural language processing to convert speech into readable text accurately.
 Its main use is text-to-speech transcription, but it has marketing applications as well.

 For instance, consumers use Amazon Alexa and Google Home stations to make searches purely by voice.
-These voice search tool then fetch quality results from the internet and read them back to the user.
+These voice search tools then fetch quality results from the internet and read them back to the user.

 To appear in voice search results, marketers should strive to get the featured snippet on Google.
 This is the text box that often appears before a search’s first ranking page (for this reason, SEOs often call it “position zero”).